aliyun/alibabacloud-jindodata/docs/user/en/jindosdk/python/pyjindo_quickstart.md

-# Using PyJindo to Access Alibaba Cloud OSS-HDFS
+# Using PyJindo to Access Alibaba Cloud OSS/OSS-HDFS

 ## Background